jaehhwang94/TruncFold/examples/nucleolin_rsvf/README.md

 The final table is `examples/nucleolin_rsvf/results/analysis/truncfold_ranking.csv`.

 Provenance: see [TARGET_PROVENANCE.txt](TARGET_PROVENANCE.txt).
-The supplied input and seed have not been established as identical to those used in the historical manuscript run.
-Reference metrics are archived comparison values;
-exact reproduction of those values is not asserted for this example.
+The supplied protein sequences and analysis parameters correspond to the manuscript case study.
+Because structural inference may depend on stochastic sampling and the computational environment, reruns are not expected to reproduce all historical inference outputs identically.
+The archived manuscript metrics are therefore provided as reference values for comparison rather than as requirements for bitwise-identical reproduction.